Amos47/2400/Chapter1/Ch01_Basics.md

 ### Pillar 1: Data, information and knowledge

-Much of this preliminary section relies on work from a dated but still quite interesting article from *liquidinformation.org*.
+Much of this first section relies on work from a dated but still quite interesting article from *liquidinformation.org*.
 While quite compelling and thought-provoking, I don't agree with everything written there, but I was certainly stimulated by the piece.

 <a class="underlined-link" href="http://www.liquidinformation.org/information_history.html" target="_blank">Interested?</a>